Currency in Italy: what does it look like, where can I get it and what's it worth?

 For example, if you're going to travel by train, you'll be able to buy tickets with a card but you'll need money to buy refreshments on board.

-Allow at least €100 per taxi ride.
+If travelling by taxi at your destination, cash is handy as some drivers prefer it or claim card machines are down, though Italian law requires card acceptance for all payments.
+Allow at least €50-100 per ride.
 Unless you're travelling a long way to your hotel it won't be that much, but better be on the safe side.

-Travellers' cheques.
+Travellers' cheques

 These used to be very popular but are rarely seen these days and we'd advise against getting them.
 They're not accepted in shops and can be tricky to exchange.